GazzaW6/Portfolio-Project-Two/README.md

     - ![CSS validation](https://user-images.githubusercontent.com/111531426/206559012-720c4d09-60f0-4650-bd03-ca84839a67a1.png)

 - JavaScript
-    - No errors were found when passing through the official [Jshint validator](https://jshint.com/)
+    - No errors were found when passing through the official [Jshint validator](https://jshint.com/).
+There were 55 warnings however.
+This does not affect the operating of the site based off the testing conducted.
       - The following metrics were returned:
       - There are 4 functions in this file.
       - Function with the largest signature take 1 arguments, while the median is 0.5.